BRINGING YOUR DESIGN TO LIGHT

 How can you be whole and maimed at the same time?

-Grace is what compels us to go out and live life boldly, despite the terrors.
-Will grace protect you?
-It cannot protect you from every encounter, but it is set up to protect you so that you can carry out the great measure of your soul intentions.
-The field of Grace is always present.
-Grace is in action in the world.
-You are still here, are you not?
+Grace compels us to live boldly, despite fear.
+Will Grace protect you?
+Not from every encounter, but enough to help achieve your soul’s intentions.
+The field of Grace is always present and active in the world.
+You are still here, aren’t you?

 What if you’re too depressed to take further action?
 What if you’ve given up in overwhelm?
 How do you transform your condition?